-- Press Windows Key and + key to open the Magnifier tool.
+- Press Windows Key + Esc key to open the Magnifier tool.

 - Open the Settings app.
 You can do that quickly by using Windows Key + I shortcut.

-- When the Settings app opens, navigate to Ease of Access section.
+- Navigate to the Ease of Access section.

 - Navigate to Ease of Access Center when Control Panel opens.

 - Select Use text or visual alternatives for sounds from the list.

 - Disable Turn on visual notifications for sounds (Sound Sentry), and click Apply and OK to save changes.